rrnazario/rrnazario/README.md

 ## Hi all! 🤖

-- 👨🏻‍💻 Working with .NET Core, and Azure stuffs.
+- 👨🏻‍💻 Working with .NET Core and Azure stuffs.
 - ☁️  Certified Azure Cloud | C# Developer.